Guidance on the Implementation of Expedited Review Requirements in Proposition 123

 Over time, as communities implement their expedited review process, DOLA may add to these guidelines to address new questions that arise and to highlight new examples of innovative and effective adoption of expedited review processes.

-- DOLA recognizes that some communities may already have a process in place that meets or exceeds the 90-day time frame requirements of Prop.
-123 without having a formally adopted process.
-These communities need only document their local process aligning with Prop.
-123 criteria.
+DOLA recognizes that some communities may already have a process in place that meets or exceeds the 90-day time frame requirements of Proposition 123 without having a formally adopted process.
+These communities need only document their local process aligning with Proposition 123 criteria.

-- Even those local governments that already comply with the Prop.
-123 expedited review requirements should review their processes, consider potential improvements, and adopt language that aligns with Prop.
-123. DOLA has provided a downloadable template resolution as a resource.
+Even those local governments that already comply with the Proposition 123 expedited review requirements should review their processes, consider potential improvements, and adopt language that aligns with Proposition 123.
+DOLA has provided a downloadable template resolution as a resource.
+(Revised 5/21/2025)

 Efforts to develop these guidelines began in November 2023 and extended into April 2024.
 Outreach efforts included the following: